sab-gp-cas-tutorial/website/README.md

 - Collective behaviour and multi-agent systems
 - JAX-based scientific computing

-**Prerequisites:** Basic familiarity with Python is helpful.
-Prior experience with JAX, genetic programming, or agent-based modelling is **not required**.
+**Prerequisites:** Basic familiarity with Python, JAX, genetic programming and agent-based modelling is helpful.
+A primer on JAX, genetic programming, and agent-based modelling will be provided.

 ---